 Sudan has a population of 38.4 million people (in 2015), Capital city is Khartoum, largest city is Omdurman, Sudan's main port is Port Sudan.
 Spoken languages are Sudanese Arabic, the predominant language in the country, and Beja (Bedawi) spoken along the Red Sea.

-Principal airport of Sudan is Khartoum International Airport (IATA code: KRT), regional airports are in Dongola, El Geneina, Juba, Nyala and Wau.
+Principal airport of Sudan is Khartoum International Airport (IATA code: KRT), second largest international airport is the New International Airport in Port Sudan, regional airports are in Dongola, El Geneina, Juba, Nyala and Wau.

 You are free to use this map for educational purposes, please refer to the Nations Online Project.